zx2c4/ctmg/README.md

 ### Security Considerations

 This runs as root and auto-`sudo`s itself to achieve that.
-As such, you shouldn't run this on paths you don't trust that could be controlled by malicious users.
+As such, you shouldn't run this on paths you don't trust or paths that could be controlled by malicious users.

-Since `ctmg` uses `cryptseup` and the LUKS infrastructure, it uses the Linux block device encryption APIs.
+Since `ctmg` uses `cryptsetup` and the LUKS infrastructure, it uses the Linux block device encryption APIs.
 The state of the art in block device encryption, as of writing, is [XTS mode](http://csrc.nist.gov/publications/nistpubs/800-38E/nist-sp-800-38E.pdf), which is what `ctmg` uses.
 But do note that this does not guarantee, entirely, the integrity of data, just the secrecy.
 As such, if a malicious user is able to modify the encrypted content, it is possible this could result in differing decrypted content without you noticing.
 So, `ctmg` is useful for keeping things secret, but not for guaranteeing the authenticity of the data.
 If your laptop gets stolen, sleep safely knowing that your `ctmg`-secured data is safe, but if an attacker is actively modifying the `.ct` file while you're using it in one way or another, you've got trouble.